truongpl/truongpl.github.io/_posts/2022-06-02-blog-post-title-from-file-name.md

     └── website.yaml
 ```

-The cloud_platform is the Receipt Microservice, gpu_platform is the OCR Engine and line_item is the Layout Analytic Engine.
-OCR service is my tensorflow serving deployment.

 Each service, except the Tensorflow Serving, use the Flask + Gunicorn stacks.
-Design of the Receipt Service will look like
+Design of the Document Service will look like

 ![Component](https://github.com/truongpl/truongpl.github.io/raw/main/docs/assets/Component.png)